 Allergic Reactions to Vaccines

 Allergic reactions happen when the body’s immune system mistakenly overreacts to a substance.
-This reaction can be mild or life threatening.

 • Hives (urticaria).
 These are raised, itchy red or skin-colored bumps that turn white when pressed.